merybal/activities-spa/README.md

 Download and install Node.js on your computer.
 Install Vue CLI globally from your terminal, as indicated in it's [documentation](https://cli.vuejs.org/).

-Access from your terminal the directory where you stored the repository on your computer and type:
+From your terminal, access the directory /frontend-challenge-bb (inside your repository) and type:
 ```
  npm install
 ```